 It’s no secret by now that almost everyone is low in vitamin D. One of the best natural food sources of vitamin D on the planet is cod liver oil.

 However, don’t rely solely on cod liver oil for vitamin D deficiency.
-Make sure to check your blood levels regularly.
+Make sure to check your blood levels of vitamin D regularly.

 But cod liver oil can be helpful because it typically contains around 200 to 400 IU of vitamin D per teaspoon.